shaveenbageloo/alcjournalapp/README.md

 Best to follow and setup your Android Studio by following these steps: https://developer.android.com/topic/google-play-instant/getting-started/first-instant-app

-To install the APK onto you Android phone, simply click here: https://drive.google.com/open?id=1UREs2s9-V14ibTCqKryzQFpfaDSGN6o5
+To install the APK onto you Android phone, please first download the APK to your phone from here: https://drive.google.com/open?id=1UREs2s9-V14ibTCqKryzQFpfaDSGN6o5

+Once downloaded, then open the file to start the installation onto your phone.